garethlau/shopify-backend-challenge-fall-2021/README.md

 # Image Repo

 This is my submission for Shopify's fall 2021 backend developer internship.
+This is an Express server written in TypeScript.
+It uses MongoDB and Minio as its document storage and object storage solutions respectively.

+## Overview

+The goal of this project was to create an easy-to-use API to upload images and create optimized image sizes for different views.
+For example, a blog post might require a thumbnail (200x200), image for a card (600x400), banner (1080x400), and images for social media sharing (1200x600).

+This API includes:

+- uploading images
+- creating variants of an image (variants in this context refer to width-height combinations of a source image)
+- searching for images based on tags
+- deleting images
+- updating image tags
+- deleting image variants

+In the future I'd like to:

+- create a UI to create, update, and delete images
+- use image recognition models or APIs to automatically generate tags
+- create optimized image formats like `.webp`
+- implement user accounts and presets for sizes, file types, and quality

-## Setup
+## Local Setup

 This project uses docker compose to start a local database (mongo) and object store (minio).
-See `docker-compopse.yml` and `docker-compose.dev.yml`.
-To run this project locally, use the `yarn dev` command.
-This will start the mongo and minio service as well as the express server.
+See `docker-compose.yml` and `docker-compose.dev.yml`. `docker-compose` does not need to be executed explicitly as they are included in the [dev script.](/scripts/dev.sh).

+To start the server:

+1. `yarn install`
+2. `yarn dev`

-The express server can be accessed at `http://localhost:5000`
+The express server can be accessed at `http://localhost:5000`.
+The `minio` interface is accessible at `http://localhost:9000/minio`

+Run tests with `yarn test`. **Please ensure that the local development server is running (`yarn dev`).**

 ## Endpoints